 If you look back at the dominant—and lucrative—winners in TV, popularity is the driver.
 NBC had “must see” TV in the 90s…which was must see because their Thursday night lineup was arguably the most popular night of TV in TV history.
 CBS dominated the 2000s in broadcast by again having the most highly rated shows.
 What about ESPN demanding the highest subscriber fees of any channel in history?
 It was and is the most popular destination for the biggest sports.
 Even HBO’s success is attributable to popular prestige shows: The Sopranos, Sex and the City and Game of Thrones.

-Of course, how we define “popular” changes and evolves.
+How we define “popular” changes and evolves.
 At one point, live viewers were the only metric.
-(Though even then total ratings versus ratings in the “demo” could reveal different popularities.)
+(Though even then, total ratings versus ratings in the “demo” could reveal different popularities.)
 DVRs changed this, moving live viewing to Live+3.
 The emergence of cable lowered the bar for the total viewership needed to be a “hit” too.
 Streaming changed the metrics again: unique customers, total hours viewed and completion rates matter now.

 But ignore the specifics.
 In each case, all the metrics tie back to the same point: how many folks are watching a given show?

-As my introduction explained, since March of 2020, the number of companies providing streaming ratings data—of some sort or another—have exploded.
+As my introduction explained, since March of 2020, the number of companies providing streaming ratings data—of some sort or another—has exploded.
 Thus far, they’ve mostly been focused on individual shows and films.
 Nielsen’s new tool—The Gauge—will provide the “total” look.
-Meaning if you look at all customers viewing of all TV, who has the largest share.
+Meaning, if you look at all customers viewing of all TV, who has the largest share.

 The Data 5Ws: What is The Gauge?